automotive-grade-linux/docs-agl/docs/getting-started/machines/R-Car-Starter-Kit-gen3.md

 ```

 ### Copying the built image to the SD-card

 Insert the SD-card into your build host:

-* Your desktop system may probably offer a choice to mount the SD-card automatically in some directory.
+* Your desktop system probably offers a choice to mount the SD-card automatically in some directory.
 * In the next sample code, we'll suppose that the SD-card mount directory is stored in the variable $SDCARD.
-* For example **example** the microSD card is associated with device *sdc*:
+* For example, if the microSD card is associated with device *sdc*:

 ```
 export SDCARD=/tmp/agl